 Repeat the shaping process with the second loaf of dough, and then sprinkle even more flour on top of each round.
 Place each round in their proofing baskets, and make sure the seams from the shaping are facing up toward you and the smooth edge is on the bottom of the basket.
 As your rounds rise, they’ll take the shape of the basket and give your bread a more professional appearance.

 If you are in a rush and want to bake the same day, cover your baskets with plastic and let your rounds rise for 3 or 4 hours before moving on to the next step.
 If you let your bread rise the maximum time, then you’ve probably reached the end of your baking day.
 Rather than leaving them out on the counter to rise, pop them in the fridge and let them rise over night, about 12 to 15 hours.

 Sunday: Bake Your Bread

 After a day of mixing, folding, and shaping your dough, you probably can’t wait to try your bread.
 Your patience has paid off, and now it’s time to cook those gorgeous rounds and see what flavors await you.

-Place your two Dutch ovens in your oven and preheat to 500 degrees Fahrenheit.
+Place your two Dutch ovens in your oven and preheat to 500 degrees Fahrenheit (260 degrees Celsius).
 When your oven hits the desired temperature, remove one of the Dutch ovens and carefully tilt the proofing basket over the oven so the round lands seam-side down.
 It’s fine if your round doesn’t land in the exact middle.